bitemyapp/trajectile/README.md

   * It's been 201 milliseconds since :begin
   * The new (current) trace keyword is :end

+## Performance notes

+It's good but not LMAX disruptor good.
+JVM warm-up can affect the timings so don't do anything silly.
+Using something like Hugo Duncan's criterium before tracing wouldn't be the worst idea.

+That aside, this is more of a production and staging tracing library than a super precise benchmarking thing.

+## Future plans

+Distributed repeaters and aggregators (Riemann, Kafka, Zipkin, Scribe, Hadoop, statsd)

+Auto-decorator macro magic for tracing the contents of functions.

+Multi-dimensional tracing.

 ## License

 Copyright © 2013 Chris Allen